vmware/vic/doc/user_doc/vic_installation/plugin_vc_no_sftp_or_web.md

-# Install the vSphere Integrated Containers Plug-In on vCenter Server For Windows, without SFTP or a Web Server #
+# Install the vSphere Integrated Containers Engine Plug-In on vCenter Server For Windows, without SFTP or a Web Server #

-You can install the vSphere Web Client plug-in for vSphere Integrated Containers on a vCenter Server instance for Windows that has neither access to an SFTP service nor to a Web Server.
+You can install the vSphere Web Client plug-in for vSphere Integrated Containers Engine on a vCenter Server instance for Windows that has neither access to an SFTP service nor to a Web Server.

 **Prerequisites**